solidity-labs-io/forge-proposal-simulator/docs/guides/oz-governor-proposal.md

     }
     ```

 -   `validate()`: This final step validates the system in its post-execution state.
-It ensures that the Governor oz's timelock is the new owner of the Vault and token, the tokens were transferred to Governor oz's timelock, and the token was whitelisted on the Vault contract.
+It ensures that the OZ Governor's timelock is the new owner of the Vault and token, the tokens were transferred to OZ Governor's timelock, and the token was whitelisted on the Vault contract.

     ```solidity
     function validate() public override {